xiaomuliu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Xiaomu Liu is currently a data scientist at Amazon.
+He is passionate about using data to unveil the unknowns and to solve real-world problems.
+He has extensive hands-on experience in data mining, statistical inference, forecasting, machine learning, image processing and computer vision.

+Previously, he devoted himself in research on applications of machine learning in predictive policing and of computer vision in medical imaging.

+In his spare time, he enjoys attending and giving seminars on the practical applications of data science and machine learning.